Network Monitoring Software covers a surprisingly wide gambit of software and functionality.

 Every network should have at least one of these tools available; whether you're performing some in-depth troubleshooting and need a program with powerful data aggregation and graphing abilities to help pinpoint a problem device or application, or if you're tracking the traffic of several physical devices over several different network environments over time to watch for trends in your bandwidth needs or other statistics.

-Here's some of the Top Open-Source Network Monitoring Software:
+Here's the Best Open-Source Network Monitoring Software:

+The interesting thing about Zabbix is that there is no enterprise-level paid version, it's all completely open-source and completely free.
 They do offer some consulting and monitoring contracts, but the software itself is wide open!
 It's one of the most powerful open-source options in this realm and can handle most all of the standard NMS needs, plus some.

 One prime advantage is that it has a particularly slick and intuitive interface, while also being exceptionally easy to install with compatibility across numerous systems and environments.
 On the flip side, some of its ability to aggregate and report information, and especially then exporting that information, could definitely be a bit stronger in their offering.

 Available for Red Hat Enterprise Linux 5, 6 and 7, CentOS, Debian, Oracle Linux and Ubuntu 12.04 and 14.04

 - Uses both SNMP and ICMP for a broader monitoring range

 - Can detect new devices and configuration changes immediately